Living in a studio apartment can be fun and cozy. But it can also feel cramped if you don’t set it up right.

 These vertical storage options draw your eyes upward, making the room feel bigger and airier.

 Try installing shelves at different heights to create visual interest.
 You can use them to display plants, books, or decorative items.
+This approach not only saves floor space but also adds character to your home.

 9. Avoid Clutter